|Nutritional Guidelines (per serving)|

-Potato dumplings are old-fashioned comfort food, and they are often served with the Sunday roast and then rewarmed with the leftover gravy on Monday.
-Serve with a hot green vegetable like peas, green beans or broccoli or roasted Brussels sprouts and warmed white German bread.
-Pair with wine that's right with the type of meat that's on the menu.
+Potato dumplings are old-fashioned comfort food, and they are often served with the Sunday roast and then reheated with the leftover gravy on Monday.
+Serve with a hot green vegetable, like peas, green beans, broccoli or roasted Brussels sprouts, and warmed white German bread.
+Add a good German wine and you have yourself a complete, authentic German dinner.

 - 6 tablespoons butter (divided)